-Our efforts to commercialize our vBloc Rechargeable System may not succeed or may encounter delays which could significantly harm our ability to generate revenue.
+Our efforts to commercialize our vBloc System may not succeed or may encounter delays which could significantly harm our ability to generate revenue.

-Our ability to generate revenue will depend upon the successful commercialization of our vBloc Rechargeable System.
+Our ability to generate revenue will depend upon the successful commercialization of our vBloc System.
 Our efforts to commercialize this product may not succeed for a number of reasons, including:

-- our vBloc Rechargeable System may not be accepted in the marketplace by physicians, patients and third-party payors; - the price of our vBloc Rechargeable System, associated costs of the surgical procedure and treatment and the availability of sufficient third-party reimbursement for the system implantation and follow-up procedures; - appropriate reimbursement and/or coding options may not exist to enable billing for the system implantation and follow-up procedures; - we may not be able to sell our vBloc Rechargeable System at a price that allows us to meet the revenue targets necessary to generate enough revenue for profitability; - the frequency and severity of any side effects of our vBloc Therapy; - physicians and potential patients may not be aware of the perceived effectiveness and sustainability of the results of vBloc Therapy provided by our vBloc Rechargeable System; - we, or the investigators of our product, may not be able to have information on the outcome of the trials published in medical journals: - the availability and perceived advantages and disadvantages of alternative treatments; - any rapid technological change may make our product obsolete; - · we may not be able to have our vBloc Rechargeable System manufactured in commercial quantities or at an acceptable cost; - we may not have adequate financial or other resources to complete the development and commercialization of our vBloc Rechargeable System or to develop sales and marketing capabilities for our vBloc Rechargeable System; and - we may be sued for infringement of intellectual property rights and could be enjoined from manufacturing or selling our products.
+- the price of our vBloc System, associated costs of the surgical procedure and treatment and the availability of sufficient third-party reimbursement for the system implantation and follow-up procedures; - appropriate reimbursement and/or coding options may not exist to enable billing for the system implantation and follow-up procedures; - we may not be able to sell our vBloc System at a price that allows us to meet the revenue targets necessary to generate enough revenue for profitability; - the frequency and severity of any side effects of our vBloc Therapy; - physicians and potential patients may not be aware of the perceived effectiveness and sustainability of the results of vBloc Therapy provided by our vBloc System; - we, or the investigators of our product, may not be able to have information on the outcome of the trials published in medical journals; - the availability and perceived advantages and disadvantages of alternative treatments; - any rapid technological change may make our product obsolete; - we may not be able to have our vBloc System manufactured in commercial quantities or at an acceptable cost; - we may not have adequate financial or other resources to complete the development and commercialization of our vBloc System or to develop sales and marketing capabilities for our vBloc System; and - we may be sued for infringement of intellectual property rights and could be enjoined from manufacturing or selling our products.

-Besides requiring physician adoption, market acceptance of our vBloc Rechargeable System will depend on successfully communicating the benefits of our vBloc Therapy to three additional constituencies involved in deciding whether to treat a particular patient using such therapy: (1) the potential patients themselves; (2) institutions such as hospitals, where the procedure would be performed and opinion leaders in these institutions; and (3) third-party payors, such as private healthcare insurers and governmental payors, such as Medicare and Medicaid in the United States, which would ultimately bear most of the costs of the various providers and equipment involved in our vBloc Therapy.
+Besides requiring physician adoption, market acceptance of our vBloc System will depend on successfully communicating the benefits of our vBloc Therapy to three additional constituencies involved in deciding whether to treat a particular patient using such therapy: (1) the potential patients themselves; (2) institutions such as hospitals, where the procedure would be performed and opinion leaders in these institutions; and (3) third-party payers, such as private healthcare insurers and governmental payers, such as Medicare and Medicaid in the United States, which would ultimately bear most of the costs of the various providers and equipment involved in our vBloc Therapy.
 Marketing to each of these constituencies requires a different marketing approach, and we must convince each of these groups of the efficacy and utility of our vBloc Therapy to be successful.